>TOPICS

 India Depressed Classes Conference

-To bring the Dalits on board the independence movement, Congress decided in 1917 to abolish untouchability.
+Congress decided in 1917 to abolish untouchability to bring the Dalits on board the independence movement.
 In 1917, the first All-India Depressed Classes Conference took place in Bombay under the chairmanship of Ambedkar’s patron Maharaja Gaekwad.
 However, Ambedkar was rather skeptical about the efforts of progressive Brahmins and the Congress movement to abolish untouchability.
 He saw untouchability as only the extreme, ritualized form of casteism.

 Untouchability

-However, the Hind-reformer avoided touching the caste system as such and its political and social exclusion mechanisms.
+However, the Hindu reformer avoided touching the caste system, and its political and social exclusion mechanisms.
 Therefore, they raised the issue of untouchability, albeit, isolated it from its context.

-Ambedkar, on the other hand, was convinced that the problem of untouchability was insolvable, as long as the Dalits could not politically organize and speak for themselves.
+On the other hand, Ambedkar was convinced that the problem of untouchability was insolvable, as long as the Dalits could not politically organize and speak for themselves.
 Therefore, they needed to obtain independent representation in parliament.
 Perhaps inspired by the Morley-Minto Reform he developed the idea of separate elections for untouchables.

 Right of political representation?